© Jennifer Lazuta/ALIMA

 💻 Online on Zoom

-🇬🇧 Language: The webinar will be conducted in English and translated simultaneously into French via a Zoom plug-in
+🇬🇧 Language: The webinar was conducted in English and translated simultaneously into French via a Zoom plug-in

 Meet the speakers